Understanding Functional Freeze: Signs, Causes, and How to Heal

 But what many people don’t realize is that often, our body is reacting to past circumstances - not current, life-threatening danger.
 Yet the nervous system doesn’t know the difference, and the survival response still gets triggered.

-Over time, when your nervous system stays on overdrive for too long — or you experience repeated trauma or stress — you may enter what’s called functional freeze.
+Over time, when your nervous system stays on overdrive for too long - or you experience repeated trauma or stress - you may enter what’s called functional freeze.
+This is something I notice so many of my high achieving, over-functioning clients experience.
+They look like they have it all together on the outside - yet feel nothing or so deeply drained on the inside.

 Functional freeze happens when the nervous system becomes so overwhelmed and exhausted that it starts to shut down.